Over 300 booked for provocative slogans raised during IUML Youth League march in Kerala | Politics

 The slogans were raised during a march organised by the Youth League at nearby Kanhangad on Tuesday in solidarity with the victims of violence in Manipur.

-An officer of the Hosdurg police station said the cases were registered against 300 persons who participated in the Youth League march based on a complaint filed by the BJP Kanhangad mandalam president.
+An officer of the Hosdurg police station said the cases were registered against 307 identifiable persons including Muslim Youth League National Secretary Firoz Babu and its district leaders who participated in the march.
+The case was filed based on a complaint by the president of the Kanhangad mandalam of BJP's youth wing Yuvamorcha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)